tddg/cs571-spring20/gitlab_setup.md

 First, you will need to login to <a href="https://git.gmu.edu/users/sign_in">GitLab</a> by clicking `Sign in in with: GMU Login`.
-Patriot pass credentials never work for some reason.
+Username and Password never work for some reason.

 **Important:**